Corinthia Hotel Prague

 Tel: +420 261 191 111

 Fax: +420 261 225 011

-Do not make any reservations with another organization, if you do we will be unable to assist you with any issues that may arise.
+Do not make any reservations for the Corinthia with another organization, if you do we will be unable to assist you with any issues that may arise.
 Only use official AED materials to register for the meeting and book your hotel stay – never work with a third party, book directly through our website or email communication.
 We take the privacy of our members very seriously.
 AED will never release your contact information to a third party vendor.
 Also, keep in mind, this situation could happen to other similar societies or organizations for any meeting, conference, or convention you might attend.

 In much of Europe, the only document a U.S. citizen needs is a passport.
 Please check the expiration date of your passport, and note that it must be valid for at least three months after your ticketed return date to the U.S. In addition, the Czech Republic requires that you carry proof of health insurance.
 Be sure to check the requirements for any other countries you may visit during your trip, and the specific requirements for your own country if you are not a U.S. citizen.

 Local currency is the Czech Koruna (CZK), but Euros are accepted almost everywhere.
 You can use your debit card to get Czech currency at a local ATM.
 Most of the outdoor markets are cash only and accept CZK and Euros, U.S. currency is not accepted.
 Visa and MasterCard are widely accepted, and American Express is less common.
 Before your trip, be sure to check with the issuer of your credit card as to any foreign transaction fees, and inform them of where you will be traveling so that your foreign transaction goes through successfully.
 To check current exchange rates, a good resource is www.xe.com.